Japan eyes renewables, nuclear restart in race for 2030 climate goal

-TOKYO : Japan aims to expand renewable energy as much as possible and restart nuclear power plants whose safety has been confirmed, its new industry minister said on Tuesday, to meet a 2030 target of a 46per cent cut in greenhouse gas (GHG) emissions from 2013 levels.
+TOKYO: Japan aims to expand renewable energy as much as possible and restart nuclear power plants whose safety has been confirmed, its new industry minister said on Tuesday (Oct 5), to meet a 2030 target of a 46 per cent cut in greenhouse gas (GHG) emissions from 2013 levels.

 "I would like to promote the maximum adoption of renewable energy, thorough energy conservation and the restart of nuclear power plants with the highest priority on safety," the minister, Koichi Hagiuda, told his first news conference.